-- 8.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 8.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them. - 8.3 We foster a culture of zero tolerance towards sexism, misogyny/misandry, homophobia, biphobia and transphobia
+- 10.4 The risk to these children can be compounded where children who are LGB or gender questioning lack a trusted adult with whom they can be open.
+We therefore aim to reduce the additional barriers faced and create a culture where pupils can speak out or share their concerns with members of staff. - 10.5 We foster a culture of zero tolerance towards sexism, misogyny/misandry, homophobia, biphobia and transphobia

-9 Child-on-child abuse
+11 Child-on-child abuse

-- 9.1 Child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys.
-It is more likely that boys will be perpetrators of child-on-child abuse and girl's victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 9.2 All staff should be clear about the school's policy and procedures for addressing child-onchild abuse and maintain an attitude of 'it could happen here'. - 9.3 Child-on-child abuse can take many forms, including: - physical abuse such as shaking, hitting, biting, kicking or hair pulling - bullying, including cyberbullying, prejudice-based and discriminatory bullying - sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - abuse in intimate personal relationships between peers (also known as teenage relationship abuse) such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - initiation/hazing used to induct newcomers into sports teams or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond
+- 11.1 Child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
+It is more likely that boys will be perpetrators of child-on-child abuse and girls victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 11.2 All staff should be clear about the school's policy and procedures for addressing child-on-child abuse and maintain an attitude of 'it could happen here'. - 11.3 Child-on-child abuse can take many forms, including: - physical abuse such as shaking, hitting, biting, kicking or hair pulling - bullying, including cyberbullying, prejudice-based and discriminatory bullying - sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - abuse in intimate personal relationships between peers (also known as teenage relationship abuse) - such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - initiation/hazing used to induct newcomers into sports teams or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond - 11.4 Different gender issues can be prevalent when dealing with child-on-child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 11.5 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported. - 11.6 It is important that when staff have any concerns about child-on-child abuse they should speak to the DSL

-- 9.4 Different gender issues can be prevalent when dealing with child-on-child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 9.5 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.
+11.7 Minimising risk

-9.6 Minimising risk
+11.7.1 We take the following steps to minimise or prevent the risk of child-on-child abuse:

-- 9.6.1 We take the following steps to minimise or prevent the risk of child-on-child abuse: - Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using assemblies to outline acceptable and unacceptable behaviour - Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - Ensuring that the school is well supervised, especially in areas where children might be vulnerable.
+- Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using assemblies to outline acceptable and unacceptable behaviour - Using RSE and PSHE to educate and reinforce our messages through stories, role play, current affairs and other suitable activities - Ensuring that the school is well supervised, especially in areas where children might be vulnerable.

-9.7 Investigating allegations
+11.8 Investigating allegations